 NAP allows for the disposal of:

-- working documents consisting of rough notes and calculations used only as a means to assist in the preparation of other records such as correspondence, reports and statistical tabulations
+- working documents, such as notes or calculations, used to assist in the preparation of other records

 Who authorises the destruction?